russwinch/python_conventions/README.md

 ### String quotes

-As single and double quotes are the same in Python [PEP8 leaves this open to interpretation](https://www.python.org/dev/peps/pep-0008/#string-quotes).
+Single and double quotes are the same in Python [PEP8 leaves this open to interpretation](https://www.python.org/dev/peps/pep-0008/#string-quotes).
 Use single quotes for short strings and double quotes for longer, human readable strings, ie print statements, logging etc. Single quotes are easier on the eyes than double (this is the other reason I don't use Black).
 ```
 color = `red`